 Ever try to read an annuity contract?
 After 5 iterations, I deciphered its cryptic terminology, dissected the fine print, and concluded the annuities “all-in” annual investment and insurance rider costs ranged between 2.5%-3.0%.
 That means fees reduce expected returns by 50% or more!
 And every new contribution got hit with a 5% sales commission – an immediate reduction in principal that will never have the chance to grow.

-Cautionary Buyer Beware: Seduced by the Pleasing Sales Personality
+Cautionary Buyer Beware: The Pleasing Sales Personality

 Variable annuities get sold, not bought.
 Sales claims often appeal to emotions and misrepresent reality.
 SALES CLAIMS ARE NOT FACTS.
 Some of the prominent selling claims tout tax-deferred growth without IRA/401k income limitations; guarantees against capital losses; death benefit; stepped-up death benefit; minimum income guarantees.
 The insurance industry is very creative in crafting products that sound better than they perform.

 These sophisticated contracts are filled with mind-numbing, poorly-disclosed details.
 They’re written by the issuer’s attorneys to protect the corporation’s interest.
 There is nothing standard about them, so they need to be read.
 Yet a typical investor doesn’t want to read them and can’t understand them; many sales people don’t either (as was the case here) – though you can be sure they understand their commission cycles very well.
 They’ll never tell you the all-in costs, while hyping the dubious merits of the benefit.
 Without clear, understandable facts, how can you verify cost vs. benefit?